Ryanggang explosion: North Korean disarmament talks

-At the time of the blast, North Korea was under pressure to again resume six-way diplomatic talks concerning its nuclear program with the United States, South Korea, the People's Republic of China, Russia, and Japan.
+At the time of the blast, North Korea was under pressure to again resume six-way diplomatic talks concerning its nuclear program with the United States, South Korea, China, Russia, and Japan.
 North Korea was insisting on a delay before a fourth round of talks, citing recently revealed South Korean nuclear research programs.
 On 14 September 2004, a British envoy said that North Korea was still committed to the talks, but on 27 September 2004, the KCNA, North Korea's state news agency, reported that resumption of the talks was out of the question until the United States made certain concessions.

 Since the initial days, there has been essentially no follow-up reporting in Western media.

 On 28 September, North Korean Vice Foreign Minister Choi Su-heon announced at the United Nations General Assembly that it had turned plutonium from 8,000 spent fuel rods into nuclear weapons as a deterrent against the US nuclear threat.
 Six-nation talks on the nuclear issue, which were due to resume, were instead suspended.
 As of this date, analysts believed North Korea had ruled out further talks until after the United States presidential election in November 2008.

 Since then, North Korea has conducted multiple nuclear weapons tests and issued several threats of war on South Korea.
-As of April 2018, North Korea along with South Korea have announced their intentions to completely denuclearize the Korean peninsular and finally declare peace between the two Koreas.
+As of April 2018, North Korea along with South Korea have announced their intentions to completely denuclearize the Korean peninsula and finally declare peace between the two Koreas.